Hedwiges Maduro: Sevilla

-On 5 June 2012, Sevilla FC announced on their official website the signing of Maduro on a free transfer.
-He turned down a contract extension at Valencia, and also had an offer from FC Spartak Moscow who had just hired his former boss Emery, finishing his debut season in Andalusia with 30 games all competitions comprised to help the side to the ninth place, in spite of being diagnosed with a heart condition in the previous summer.
+On 5 June 2012, Sevilla announced on their official website the signing of Maduro on a free transfer.
+He turned down a contract extension at Valencia, and also had an offer from Spartak Moscow, who had just hired his former boss Emery, finishing his debut season in Andalusia with 30 games all competitions comprised to help the side to the ninth place, in spite of being diagnosed with a heart condition in the previous summer.

 With Míchel gone from the bench and Emery being hired as his replacement, Maduro was quickly deemed surplus to requirements.

 PAOK

-On 2 January 2014, it was announced that Maduro would sign with Greece's PAOK FC for two and a half years.
+On 2 January 2014, it was announced that Maduro would sign with Greece's PAOK for two and a half years.
 The deal was confirmed five days later.

 In February 2015, nursing a hand injury, Maduro requested a leave of absence and visited his former club Ajax.
 After being linked to Feyenoord, his contract expired and both parties agreed to part ways.

 Omonia

-On 20 July 2017, the 32-year-old Maduro signed a two-year contract with Cypriot First Division side AC Omonia for an undisclosed fee, arriving from FC Groningen.
-He made his debut on 10 September in the season opener, a 2–1 home win against Ethnikos Achna FC.
+On 20 July 2017, the 32-year-old Maduro signed a two-year contract with Cypriot First Division side Omonia for an undisclosed fee, arriving from Groningen.
+He made his debut on 10 September in the season opener, a 2–1 home win against Ethnikos.

 On 9 August 2018, Maduro announced his retirement through a short video on Twitter.